vanflux/jstetris-bot/README.md

 # JSTris Bot

 Integration of [tetris-ai](https://github.com/vanflux/tetris-ai) with JSTris website.

+*Don't play on LIVE matches.
+I'm not responsible by your actions and consequences!
+You will be banned!*

+Play only on practice mode(only you) or with a friend who KNOWS you are using bot.

 Based on [web-game-hacking-boilerplate](https://github.com/vanflux/web-game-hacking-boilerplate.git).